awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-datasourceconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DatabaseConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration-databaseconfiguration"></a>
-Provides information necessary to create a data source connector for a database\.
+Provides the configuration information to connect to a database as your data source\.
 *Required*: No
 *Type*: [DatabaseConfiguration](aws-properties-kendra-datasource-databaseconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `GoogleDriveConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration-googledriveconfiguration"></a>
-Provides configuration for data sources that connect to Google Drive\.
+Provides the configuration information to connect to Google Drive as your data source\.
 *Required*: No
 *Type*: [GoogleDriveConfiguration](aws-properties-kendra-datasource-googledriveconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OneDriveConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration-onedriveconfiguration"></a>
-Provides configuration for data sources that connect to Microsoft OneDrive\.
+Provides the configuration information to connect to Microsoft OneDrive as your data source\.
 *Required*: No
 *Type*: [OneDriveConfiguration](aws-properties-kendra-datasource-onedriveconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `S3Configuration`  <a name="cfn-kendra-datasource-datasourceconfiguration-s3configuration"></a>
-Provides information to create a data source connector for a document repository in an Amazon S3 bucket\.
+Provides the configuration information to connect to an Amazon S3 bucket as your data source\.
 *Required*: No
 *Type*: [S3DataSourceConfiguration](aws-properties-kendra-datasource-s3datasourceconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SalesforceConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration-salesforceconfiguration"></a>
-Provides configuration information for data sources that connect to a Salesforce site\.
+Provides the configuration information to connect to Salesforce as your data source\.
 *Required*: No
 *Type*: [SalesforceConfiguration](aws-properties-kendra-datasource-salesforceconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ServiceNowConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration-servicenowconfiguration"></a>
-Provides configuration for data sources that connect to ServiceNow instances\.
+Provides the configuration information to connect to ServiceNow as your data source\.
 *Required*: No
 *Type*: [ServiceNowConfiguration](aws-properties-kendra-datasource-servicenowconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SharePointConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration-sharepointconfiguration"></a>
-Provides information necessary to create a data source connector for a Microsoft SharePoint site\.
+Provides the configuration information to connect to Microsoft SharePoint as your data source\.
 *Required*: No
 *Type*: [SharePointConfiguration](aws-properties-kendra-datasource-sharepointconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)